-Given these potential observation biases, extending records by various methods can be very useful.
-Streamflow may be reconstructed by using historical information (e.g. Macdonald and Black, 2010), by infilling short broken flow records with the help of rainfall runoff models, when longer precipitation records are available (Murphy et al., 2013),

-- and by using donor stations, where neighbouring stations are employed to develop regressions with target stations for infilling (Merz et al., 2008a, b; Harvey et al., 2012).
+Given these potential observation biases, extending documentary and instrumental records by various methods can be an opportunity to overcome some of the associated limitations.
+Streamflow may be reconstructed by using historical information (e.g. Macdonald and Black, 2010), by infilling short broken flow records with the help of rainfall runoff models, when longer precipitation records are available (Murphy et al., 2013), and by using donor stations, where neighbouring stations are employed to develop regressions with target stations for infilling (Merz and Blöschl, 2008a, b; Harvey et al., 2012).
 Historic flood marks on houses and bridges can be used to compile quantitative flood chronologies and extend systematic records.
-For example, water marks of the Elbe floods can be found on the castle rock in Dièín, and water marks of the Vltava floods - in Prague are indicated by the Bearded Man (Bradáè) (Brázdil et al., 2005), which can be used to estimate peak discharges (Elleder et al., 2013).
-The combination of documentary and epigraphic information on floods with other proxy flood records, such as floodplain or lake sediments, offers the opportunity to corroborate the non-instrumental evidence against each other and to extend the flood series further in time (Werritty - et al., 2006).
-Proxies such as weather classification schemes can be used to reconstruct drivers of fluvial flood occurrence to assist in interpreting the flood records (e.g. Wilby and Quinn, 2013).
+For example, water marks of the Elbe floods can be found on the castle rock in Děčín, and water marks of the Vltava floods in Prague are indicated by the Bearded Man (Bradáč) (Brázdil et al., 2005), which can be used to estimate peak discharges (Elleder et al., 2013).
+The combination of documentary and epigraphic information on floods with other proxy flood records, such as floodplain or lake sediments, offers the opportunity to corroborate the non-instrumental evidence against each other and to extend the flood series further in time (Werritty et al., 2006).
+Proxies such as weather classification schemes can also be used to reconstruct drivers of fluvial flood occurrence to assist in interpreting the flood records (e.g. Wilby and Quinn, 2013).

-2.3.2 Observational window, flood trends and floor-rich/flood-poor periods
+2.3.2 Observational window, flood trends and flood-rich/flood-poor periods

-The previous section have indicated that the currently prevailing paradigm of analysing systematic flood data is trend analysis.
+The previous sections on methods used to detect flood changes, have indicated that the currently prevailing paradigm of analysing systematic flood data is trend analysis.
 In contrast, historic flood data are typically screened for flood-rich and flood-poor periods.
-In fact, when performing trend analysis there is an implicit assumption that the change as indicated in Fig. 2 is fully covered by the observational period.
+In fact, when performing trend analysis there is an implicit assumption that the change as indicated in Fig. 2 is covered fully by the observational period.
 In reality, very often, the flood regime fluctuates over decades and centuries as highlighted in the review of the historic flood data.
-If the time scale of variability is longer than the observation period, oscillations can look like a trend (Blöschl and Sivapalan, 1995; Koutsoyiannis and Montanari, 2007; Chen and Grasby, 2009).
-This point is illustrated in Fig. 6.
-If only the dark blue data is available (Fig. 6a)

-- an increasing trend will be detected.
-If the data set is extended back in history (Fig. 6b) it becomes clear that the concept of a trend is not useful in this case.
+If the timescale of variability is longer than the observation period, oscillations can look like a trend (Blöschl and Sivapalan, 1995; Koutsoyiannis and Montanari, 2007; Chen and Grasby, 2009).
+This point is illustrated in Fig. 7.
+If only the instrumental data (dark blue colour) are available (Fig. 7a) an increasing trend will be detected.
+If the data set is extended back in time (Fig. 7b) it becomes clear that the concept of a trend is not useful in this case.
 Instead, it is more appropriate to consider the existence of flood-rich and flood-poor periods.

+The existence and identification of flood-rich and flood-poor periods also has implications with regard to the flood prediction and design values for flood protection works, as such estimates would then have to be considered as dependent on the reference period.
 It is therefore suggested that future flood change analyses of systematic data should actually focus on identifying flood-poor and flood-rich periods instead of only detecting whether trends exist.
-Trend analysis can be misleading as the results invariably depend on the - observational window and homogeneity of the flood series.
+Trend analysis alone can be misleading as the results invariably depend on the observational window and homogeneity of the flood series